Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Capacity to fix errors

-The solutions around error messages revolve around these questions:
+The solutions for error messages revolve around these questions:

 • What happened, and why?